jflessau/inkday/README.md

 - Raspberry Pi 3B+ with power supply and WiFi connection
 - 3D printer
 - A server for the website
+- Four screws to attach the Pi to the frame (head diameter: 5mm, thred diameter: 3mm, length: 5mm)

 ## 🖐️ Usage